Calvin cycle: Steps

 RuBisCO also reacts competitively with O_{2} instead of CO_{2} in photorespiration.
 The rate of photorespiration is higher at high temperatures.
 Photorespiration turns RuBP into 3-PGA and 2-phosphoglycolate, a 2-carbon molecule that can be converted via glycolate and glyoxylate to glycine.
 Via the glycine cleavage system and tetrahydrofolate, two glycines are converted into serine plus CO_{2}.
 Serine can be converted back to 3-phosphoglycerate.
 Thus, only 3 of 4 carbons from two phosphoglycolates can be converted back to 3-PGA.
 It can be seen that photorespiration has very negative consequences for the plant, because, rather than fixing CO_{2}, this process leads to loss of CO_{2}.
 C4 carbon fixation evolved to circumvent photorespiration, but can occur only in certain plants native to very warm or tropical climates—corn, for example.
 Furthermore, RuBisCOs catalyzing the light-independent reactions of photosynthesis generally exhibit an improved specificity for CO_{2} relative to O_{2}, in order to minimize the oxygenation reaction.
 This improved specificity evolved after RuBisCO incorporated a new protein subunit.

 Products

-The immediate products of one turn of the Calvin cycle are two glyceraldehyde-3-phosphate (G3P) molecules; 3 ADP and 2 NADP^{+} are also regenerated and later used again in the light-dependent reactions.
+The immediate products of one turn of the Calvin cycle are one glyceraldehyde-3-phosphate (G3P) molecule; 3 ADP and 2 NADP^{+} are also regenerated and later used again in the light-dependent reactions.
 Each G3P molecule is composed of 3 carbons.
 For the Calvin cycle to continue, RuBP (ribulose 1,5-bisphosphate) must be regenerated; 5 out of 6 carbons from the 2 G3P molecules are used for this purpose.
 Therefore, there is only 1 net carbon produced for each turn.
 To create one surplus G3P requires 3 carbons, and therefore 3 turns of the Calvin cycle.
 To make one glucose molecule (which can be created from 2 G3P molecules) would require 6 turns of the Calvin cycle.
 Surplus G3P can also be used to form other carbohydrates such as starch, sucrose, and cellulose, depending on what the plant needs.